-In fact, the nitty-gritty details of my loans are just becoming clear to me now as a 33-year-old freelance writer researching for this article.
+In fact, the nitty-gritty details of my loans didn't become clear to me until I started research for this article.
 Yes, this is embarrassing to admit, and I realize how completely entitled this makes me sound.
 (My attitude certainly fits USC’s "University of Spoiled Children" stereotype to a T.)

 I should mention that my mom never kept any secrets from me about my loans.
 We made the decision together.
 The paperwork was always easily accessible to me, and she even saved every single loan statement in a designated folder.
 I just never looked at any of it.
 To be honest, I don't really want to look at it now, even though I'm (supposedly) older and wiser.

 Because we took out a new loan each year, the repayment due dates were also due in succession while others continued to accrue interest.
 In 2007, for instance, the $700 monthly payments for my 2002 loan were due.
 Although the 2003, 2004 and 2005 loans didn't need to be paid yet, each one grew by $550 to $700 in interest each month.
 While the original amount I took out was $140,000, it ballooned to $162,506.44 with interest.